Russia raises gas prices for Ukraine by 80 percent

 On Thursday, Gazprom also said Ukraine had to increase the level of gas in storage to ensure its stable transit to Europe.

-According to Ukraine's Energy Ministry the country holds 7.2 billion cubic metres in gas storage.
-It needs 12-14 billion cubic metres to ensure a stable flow of gas to Europe in winter.
+According to Ukraine's Energy Ministry the country holds 7.2 billion cubic meters in gas storage.
+It needs 12-14 billion cubic meters to ensure a stable flow of gas to Europe in winter.

 (Additional reporting by Vladimir Soldatkin in Moscow, Pavel Polityuk in Kiev and Steve Holland in Washington; Writing by Vladimir Soldatkin and Alessandra Prentice; Editing by Elizabeth Piper, Timothy Heritage and David Evans)